 We spend the first 12 months of a child's life teaching them to walk and talk.
 We spend the next 12 years telling them to sit down and shut up!

 As you slide down the bannisters of life, may the splinters never be pointing the wrong way.

 May you be in Heaven half an hour before the devil knows you're dead.

 I've been very happily married since August 1980 to a wonderful man and have beautiful twin girls, now aged 29.
 Both are married to wonderful young men.
 I studied geology with the Open University.
-I am retired from being a manager in a large UK based insurance company and actually quite enjoyed it.
+I am retired from being a manager in a large UK based insurance company where I actually quite enjoyed it.
 (How sad is that?).
 I love anything to do with the environment and wildlife and try to do my bit for preservation and conservation.
 I would like there to be a decent world for our grandchildren to inherit.
 I also have CFS so find life a bit of a challenge at times but always hope for better health in the future.

 I have a deep interest in the spiritual and the paranormal worlds, having experienced several incidents myself, and have been involved in meditation groups and groups that (safely) explore the paranormal.
 There is more to this life than we would normally credit, so an open mind is always the best option.
 You're not so likely to get caught by surprise!

 I have a deep fascination for anything to do with Ancient Egypt, as you can probably tell by my name.
 I have statues and paintings all around the house.
 As my hubby has a similar interest in Native Americans, we tend to have a lot of unusual wall decorations, like a tomahawk.

 I love cars, especially vintage ones, but my all time favourite has to be the Bugatti Veyron, what a car!